October’s awareness month highlights risks

 “You have breast cancer,”— four words no woman wants to hear.
 But more than 246,000 are diagnosed with breast cancer each year.
 It’s the most commonly diagnosed cancer and the second leading cause of death among women in the U.S., according to the National Breast Cancer Foundation.

-Just in time for Breast Cancer Awareness Month in October, Erin Prince, MD, radiologist and breast specialist at the Providence Breast Health Center, discusses four things you need to know about breast cancer.
+Just in time for Breast Cancer Awareness Month in October, Erin Prince, MD, radiologist and breast specialist at the Ascension Providence Breast Health Center, discusses four things you need to know about breast cancer.

 1. Know your risk